MicrosoftDocs/azure-docs/articles/managed-instance-apache-cassandra/management-operations.md

 ## Patching

-* Operating System-level patches are done automatically at approximately 2-weekly cadence.
+* Operating System-level patches are done automatically at approximately 2-week cadence.

 * Apache Cassandra software-level patches are done when security vulnerabilities are identified.
 The patching cadence may vary.

-* During patching, machines are re-booted one rack at a time.
+* During patching, machines are rebooted one rack at a time.
 You should not experience any degradation at the application side as long as **quorum ALL setting is not being used**, and the replication factor is **3 or higher**.

-* In regards to versioning in Apache Cassandra (version number in the format `X.Y.Z`), you can control the deployment of major (X) and minor (Y) versions manually via service tools.
+* The version in Apache Cassandra is in the format `X.Y.Z`.
+You can control the deployment of major (X) and minor (Y) versions manually via service tools.
 Whereas the Cassandra patches (Z) that may be required for that major/minor version combination are done automatically.

 ## Maintenance